mirdan08/WORDLE-CLI/README.md

 # WORDLE-CLI

-a simple CLI version of the popular game WORDLE in Java developed networking course for university.
+a simple CLI version of the popular game WORDLE in Java developed for the networking course at university.
 ---
-This project was done for the Networking and laboratory course at UNI it makes use of
+it makes use of
 - GSON library
 - java API's TCP and UDP